pmalmgren/godot/README.md

 ## Configuration

-`godot` uses a section in your project's `README.md` to build a Docker image.
+`godot` uses a YAML code block in a special section of your project's `README.md` to build a Docker image.
 A comprehensive example is given below.

 ## godot configuration